specs-feup/paper-metford/README.md

 ```

 Below, we briefly describe each subdirectory's content.
 On entering a subdirectory, there is another README.md better explaining its content.

+## `AndroidMicroBenchmark` directory

+This directory contains a Gradle project with the micro-benchmark we used to evaluate alternative approaches to implementing mutant schemata.

 ## `bin` directory